The Prescription Drug Cost Crisis Hitting Texas Seniors

 - ✓ Compare the 3 cheapest options based on YOUR drugs

-- ✓ Consider enrolling in the Monthly Payment Plan if you have high drug costs
+- ✓ Consider enrolling in the Medicare Prescription Payment Plan if you have high drug costs

 - ✓ Ask your doctor about generic alternatives